 Professor Guy has over 30 years’ experience in medical research and global drug development.
 Founding the drug delivery company Ethical Holdings plc in 1985, he led the company to its NASDAQ listing in 1993.
 He also founded Phytopharm plc in 1989, of which he was Chairman until 1997.
-In 1998 Professor Guy founded GW Pharmaceuticals and he continues to serve as Chairman.
+In 1998 Professor Guy founded GW Pharmaceuticals plc a world leader in cannabinoid therapeutics and was Chairman until its sale to Jazz Pharmaceuticals in May 2021.
 Geoffrey has been the physician in charge of over 350 clinical studies, an author on over 70 scientific publications and has contributed to six books.
 Geoffrey holds a BSc. in pharmacology from the University of London, an MBBS at St. Bartholomew’s Hospital, an MRCS Eng. and LRCP London, an LMSSA, and a Diploma of Pharmaceutical Medicine from the Royal Colleges of Physicians.
 Geoffrey was appointed Visiting Professor at the University of Buckingham in July 2011 and in the same year he received the Deloitte Director of the Year Award in Pharmaceuticals and Healthcare.
 In 2016 Geoffrey was appointed Visiting Professor at the University of Westminster and awarded an honorary DSc from the University of Reading.

 Kate trained as an SRN at St Bartholomew’s Hospital, London and worked at various hospitals in London, Buckinghamshire and Cambridge before having a family.
 Sharing Geoffrey’s passion for advancing medicine, she was instrumental in working with Geoffrey to set up the family trust.
 Kate helps to run several of Geoffrey’s business concerns and manages their family business based in Dorset, where they live.